 The Vizio P Series Quantum 2020 is an overall good 4k TV.
-Like its predecessor, the Vizio P Series Quantum 2019, it sports a VA panel that displays deep and inky blacks, which is great for dark room viewing.
-It's good for bright rooms thanks to its high peak brightness and good reflection handling.
+Like its predecessor, the Vizio P Series Quantum 2019, it sports a VA panel that can display deep blacks, and it has a full-array local dimming to improve black level further, making it a great choice for dark room viewing.
+It's also well-suited for bright rooms thanks to its high peak brightness and good reflection handling.
 It has a fast response time, an optional Black Frame Insertion feature, and can interpolate lower frame rate content up to 120 fps for fans of the soap opera effect.
-It has low input lag; however, its advertised variable refresh rate support isn't functional at the time of writing and would require a firmware update.
-Like most VA panels, it has poor viewing angles, so it isn't the best for wide seating areas.
+Its input lag is very low and supports variable refresh rate technology to reduce screen tearing when gaming.
+Unfortunately, its narrow viewing angles make it less ideal for large rooms and wide seating areas, as the image looks washed out from the sides.
 Also, its local dimming causes blooming around bright objects, which can be distracting.
 On the upside, it delivers a great HDR experience, as it has an excellent color gamut and gets bright enough to make highlights stand out.

 The Vizio P Series Quantum 2020 is an overall good TV.
 It has a high contrast ratio that allows it to produce deep blacks, making it great for watching movies in the dark.
 It has an excellent HDR color gamut, a full-array local dimming feature, and gets very bright to deliver a great HDR experience.
 Its fast response time results in minimal motion blur in fast-moving scenes and, combined with its low input lag, it's well-suited for playing video games.
 Unfortunately, it has poor viewing angles, and its local dimming causes a lot of blooming.